aerragha/aerragha/README.md

 ### Glad to see you here

 <h2>
-Adaptable software engineer proficient in various programming languages, focused on delivering efficient, reliable solutions with high scalability and performance
+Adaptable Software Engineer with 5+ years of experience, proficient in Ruby on Rails, React.js, Node.js, databases, and other technologies.
+Focused on delivering efficient, reliable solutions with high scalability and performance.
 </h2>

 </div>